RIT-EVT/BMS/docs/source/srs.rst

 Control of the Flow of Current
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The DEV1 BMS will need the ability to control the ability flow of current into and out of the battery pack.
+The DEV1 BMS will need the ability to control the flow of current into and out of the battery pack.
 This will be a shutoff that will stop the flow of charge that will be used both during normal operation and during safety critical events.
 As such, the DEV1 BMS will need a programmable